Login

 Blasthole drills

-Blasthole drills are mining machines that drill holes into the earth&#;s surface for placing explosives.
+Machines that drill holes for placing explosives.

 Bucket-wheel excavators

+Used in open-pit mining for continuous digging and loading materials.
 For more information, please visit Mining Gears.

 Dozers

-Dozers are earth-movers that drag dirt from one area to another.
+Earth-movers that drag dirt from one area to another.

 Dragline excavators